 A trader wishes to place a buy order for EURUSD in a Pro account which offers instant execution.
 When he clicks Buy in the trading platform, the prices are 1.21701/1.21727.
 Since this is instant execution, the order will be opened at the exact price requested by the client or not at all.
 Thus, this buy order will be opened at the ask price 1.21727.

 Now, let us consider a situation in which there is high market volatility and the prices quickly change from 1.21701/1.21727 to 1.21715/1.21738 once the trader clicks Buy.
 The trader will see a requote on the screen to confirm the newly changed price.
 This notification will last on the screen for 3 seconds; if accepted, the order will be executed at the new price.
 If the requote is rejected or no action is taken, the order is cancelled.

 If you are facing requotes too frequently, you can customise a setting called deviation to let the system accept new prices within a set range.
 To find out more about deviation, refer to our article here.

 Market Execution is the method by which traders execute orders at the current price within fractions of a second.
 The price can be either higher or lower than the one the trader sees in the terminal window as prices constantly change.

-One major difference between Market Execution and Instant Execution is that requotes don’t occur with this type of execution.
+One major difference between Market Execution and Instant Execution is that with the former, requotes don’t occur.
 However, especially during periods of market volatility, you do increase your risk as a strong fluctuation of the price in a short space of time is possible.

 |Instant Execution||Market Execution|